The Best and Worst Fats to Consume on Keto

 • sanpedran

-sanpedran a year ago
+sanpedran 2 years ago

 I’m walking a thin line on My diet not really doing keto just being smarter on food choices and intermittent fasting because I’m 62 years old and have atrial fibrillation and did a calcium heart scan that revealed I have some plaque in one of my coronaries not bad but still gotta watch out😃